What's the recovery like for Dermaplaning?

 • Unusual redness, bumps, or irritation lasting more than 48 hours

-• Any sign of cuts or nicks that show signs of infection
+• Any nick or cut that shows signs of infection

 Ready to find a Dermaplaning provider?